vcolavin/nature-of-the-beast/README.md

 -   [x] [per redux docs](https://redux.js.org/basics/reducers#note-on-relationships), don't store relations as actual objects (e.g. `location.neighbors: Location[]`), but IDs (e.g. `location.neighborSlugs: string[]`), and create get/set helpers in place
 -   [ ] Instead of revocable write permission, only one thing should get to write to the console at a time, including the user.
 With a wait timer.
 Currently, any command from the user revokes write access.
 -   [ ] Rewritable console lines.
 For example, how would a loading bar be simulated?
+-   [ ] Tab completion should work on whatever the last argument is